 Intermediate soccer skills and team play with an emphasis on techniques, team strategy, language, and lore of the game of soccer.
-CSU, UC credit limit

-170C\ ADVANCED SOCCER 1 UNIT
+170C ADVANCED SOCCER 1 UNIT

 Recommended Preparation: "C" grade or higher or "Pass" in ES 170B or equivalent

 Advanced individual soccer skills and team play.
 Emphasizes techniques and team strategy.
 CSU, UC credit limit